Risk management

 Regarding the management of governance risks, it is important to note:

 Risks arising from unlawful conduct, including corruption, lobbying, etc., by company personnel or contractors, or from anti-competitive practices.
-Enel Chile maintains an Internal Control and Risk Management System based on legal and commercial standards.
+Enel Chile maintains an Internal Control and Risk Management System based on standards and procedures that allow for risk mitigation.

 Additionally, the risk matrix includes emerging transversal risks related to: